ripienaar/free-for-dev/README.md

   * [Codeium](https://www.codeium.com/) — Codeium is a free AI-powered code completion tool.
 It supports over 20+ programming languages (Python, JavaScript, Java, TypeScript, PHP, C/C++, Go, etc) and integrates with all major standalone and web IDEs.
   * [tabnine.com](https://www.tabnine.com/) — Tabnine helps developers create better software, faster by providing insights learned from all the code in the world.
 Plugin available.
+  * [Code Converter](https://www.codeconverter.com/) - This website can convert code from one language to another, such as JS code to PHP code.
+It is a paid service, but it has a free quota.

 **[⬆ back to top](#table-of-contents)**